h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 We'll examine a 2D dataset with strong positive correlation (ρ = 0.8) and compare how Euclidean and Mahalanobis distances evaluate "outlierness" of points at various positions.

 ![Mahalanobis Distance Visualization](../Images/Contour_Plots/ex7_simple_mahalanobis_distance.png)
-*Figure 21: Comparison of Euclidean distance (circles) and Mahalanobis distance (ellipses) for correlated data.
+*Comparison of Euclidean distance (circles) and Mahalanobis distance (ellipses) for correlated data.
 Points equidistant by Mahalanobis measure lie on ellipses aligned with the data distribution.*

 #### Solution